kibook/s1kd-tools/tools/s1kd-instance/README.md

 -i, --infoname &lt;infoName&gt;
 Give the data module instance a different infoName.

+-J, --clean-display-text
+Remove display text from annotations which are simplified in -A mode.

 -j, --clean-ents
 After filtering, remove external entities (such as ICNs) which are no longer used from the resulting instances.